Australia–Azerbaijan relations: Cultural ties

 A memorandum of cooperation was signed between the head of the National University of Australia and Azerbaijani music schools.
 As part of the student exchange program, currently 35 students from Azerbaijan are studying in higher education institutions in Australia.
 On 17 October 2016, an event on the occasion of the 25th anniversary of Azerbaijan's independence was held in Perth on the initiative of the Australia-Azerbaijan friendship Society.
 Exhibitions of Azerbaijani carpets are organized in Australian cities.

 Other areas

 The parties also cooperate in the field of environmental protection.
 In November 2014, the head of the organization IDEA (international dialogue for the protection of the environment) Leyla Aliyeva visited Australia to get acquainted with the country's biological diversity, as well as to exchange experience.

-Cooperation in the field of IT is also important.
 The Azerbaijani company Global Service Provider (GSP) is scheduled to start operating in Australia.

 Cooperation between "Azercosmos" and the Australian Space Agency is underway.